Linaro/linaro-astro/src/content/pages/connect.md

         style: h-[115vh]
       - component: text
         style: absolute w-1/4 text-[white] text-4xl text-center left-[38%] bottom-[0%]
-        text_content: Linaro Connect is <span style="font-size:1.2em;">**THE**</strong> place where industry leading experts in the Arm ecosystem - software and hardware alike - come together to work face to face.
+        text_content: Linaro Connect is where Arm excellence gathers and gets together every year for a full immersion about how to best implement, leverage, and foster the Arm solutions.
+Don't miss our keynotes, sessions, live demos and don't miss to talk to our experts!
   - row: container_row
     no_border: true
     styles: